ethankennerly/as2cs/README.md

   http://stackoverflow.com/questions/1327544/what-is-the-equivalent-of-javas-final-in-c
  * Interface definition.
  * Reformat and reorder may insert some optional grammar, such as class base.
+ * Reorder with nested.
+Otherwise the expanded form is needed, since the raw grammar text is parsed.
+  This creates redundancy.
+Example:
+    contains_expression := expression, ts, IS_CONTAINED_IN, ts, container_expression
+    contains_not_expression := LNOT, ts?, LPAREN, ts?, expression, ts, IS_CONTAINED_IN, ts, container_expression, ts?, RPAREN
  * Strict condition without whitespace around operator: a===b object.ReferenceEquals(a,b)